Why It Works

 - 1 quart Hearty Vegetable Stock (4 cups; 960ml) (see note)

 - 1/4 cup (57g) minced fresh parsley leaves, divided

 - Kosher salt and freshly ground black pepper

 Adjust oven racks to lower-middle and upper-middle positions.
 Preheat oven to 275°F (135°C).
 Spread bread evenly over 2 rimmed baking sheets.
 Stagger trays on oven racks and bake until completely dried, about 50 minutes total, rotating trays and stirring bread cubes several times during baking.
-Remove from oven and allow to cool.
+Remove from oven and cool.
 Increase oven heat to 350°F (177°C).